Patent Law in Pakistan

 Taxocrate (Pvt) Ltd is the top corporate law firm having expertise in all corporate-related matters for more than 35 years.
 Feel free to book an appointment with our expert attorney and get a free consultation.

-Step 1: Write a Patent specification
+Step 1: Write a Patent Specification

 Preparing a patent specification is the first step in filing a patent application, in which you need to clearly and concisely state the terms by which you and others will be bound.
 No matter if the patent specification is provisional or complete, it must begin with a title and end with the signature and date of the inventor (you) or your patent agent.